dashohoxha/killercoda-scenarios/nextcloud/step3.md

 # Test it

-1. Open it in browser:
+1. Open it in browser and login as the user `admin` with password `asdf`:

    https://[[HOST_SUBDOMAIN]]-443-[[KATACODA_HOST]].environments.katacoda.com/

-2. Click on `Sign In` and login as the user `admin` with password `asdf`.

-3. Make a backup:
+2. Make a backup:

    `ls`{{execute}}